 Look at the older leaves that have water spots and brown spots from some kind of damage.
 And that is okay.
 Your plant is never going to look like it did when you first brought it home.
 I don’t look the same as I did at 19, either.
 It’s okay!

 Look at the color of this new leaf!

 Trevesia burckii or Snowflake Tree

 This unusual plant is a snowflake tree or Trevesia burckii.
 The new leaves are tan and the veins are prominent, but as it unfurls and ages, they become green.

 I saw this sago palm unfurling at the Belle Isle Conservatory.
 Look how each leaflet is unfurling individually.

 It is so interesting how new leaves on many plants emerge a different color than their mature leaves.
 This Anthurium crystallinum is a perfect example.
 See the dark green mature leaf behind it.

 The agave below is unfurling and the previous leaf leaves a permanent imprint on the newest leaf.
 So cool!

-I hope you enjoyed this spring walkthrough of a couple of conservatories and all the new spring growth.
+I hope you enjoyed this walkthrough of conservatories and all the new spring growth.
 It reminds us that life goes on and spring will always come no matter what is going on in the world.

-Do you love the springtime like I do when the plants wake up and start growing, unfurling their leaves, reaching for the sun?
+Do you love springtime as I do?
+The plants wake up and start growing, unfurling their leaves, and reaching for the sun.